UTAH PLANT & TREE CARE

 To maintain the appearance of the top-dressing, we recommend carefully raking out the flower-beds and turning over the old product and exposing fresher bark or topsoil.

-When it comes time to replace your bark, feel free to call us for an estimate.
+When it comes time to replace your bark, Platinum Landscape is one of the most experienced plant landscapers in the Salt Lake City area.
+Feel free to call us for an estimate.

-This is something that every homeowner hates to deal with.
-We have several recommendations to help ease this burden.
+This is something that every homeowner that cares about their plants and garden in Pleasant Grove and really anywhere in Utah has to deal with and hates.
+We have several landscaping recommendations Salt Lake City area garden designs to help ease this burden.

 With weeding, the key is to get on top of it early and then manage it.
 If you let it get out of hand, then it becomes a chore.